 Step 1.
 Open Softaculous App installer

 Login to your cPanel by visiting yourdomain.com/cPanel and find the Softaculous installer.
 Depending on your hosting, the Softaculous app may have under any section.

 For example, you will find Softaculous under the ‘Autoinstallers’ section in Siteground hosting, under ‘Exclusive for Namecheap customer’ in Namecheap hosting, under the ‘Software’ section in Inmotionhosting.

 Step 2.
 Select WordPress

-You will be redirected to Softaculous home page where you will see a list of a web application.
+You will be redirected to the Softaculous home page where you will see a list of web applications.
 Click on the WordPress icon.

 Step 3.
 Installing WordPress